Travel In The Time of Covid – Moroccan City of Fes

 Because of omicron, our only “traveling” these days is in our minds, with a memory boost from photos of days gone by.

 We fully recognized how fortunate we were to be able to have ONE international trip in 2021.
 Before the borders slammed shut two months later, we spent three glorious October weeks touring Morocco.
-Sadly, as of late January, 2021, Morocco’s borders remain closed.
+Sadly, as of late January, 2022, Morocco’s borders remain closed.

 During our trip, our focus was on experiencing this fabulous country, so my blogging fell way behind.
-What better time to write about the three previously neglected cities of Fes, Marrakech and Casablanca than over the next few days, when there is little else to do in New Jersey but cook, eat, read or shivver.
+What better time to write about the three previously neglected cities of Fes, Marrakech and Casablanca than over the next few days, when there is little else to do in New Jersey but cook, eat, read or shiver.

 Fes